openculinary/.github/CONTRIBUTING.md

 For example, the RecipeRadar [direction-parser](https://github.com/openculinary/direction-parser) accepts written recipe instructions and extracts metadata from them.
 It does not determine how the metadata is displayed to the user, nor how it is stored.

-Please try to determine the most relevant RecipeRadar component to provide your contributions to.
+When contributing to RecipeRadar, please try to find the most relevant component to add your contributions to.
 This will help our team to understand and respond to your contributions swiftly.

 ## Reporting Bugs